Cambricon/CNStream/README.md

 ### **How to create an application based on CNStream?** ###

-you should find a sample from "samples/example/example.cpp",that help developer eassily understand how to develop an application based on cnstream pipeline.
+You should find a sample from ``samples/example/example.cpp`` that helps developers easily understand how to develop an application based on CNStream pipeline.

 ### **How to replace SSD offline model in a demo?** ###